roidetection/roi_detection/README.md

 ```
 By setting `--heatmap` or `--boundary`, other two types of visulization results can also be generated.
 ## Reproducibility
 The melanocytic skin tumor dataset will be made public in the future.
-To reproduce the results on TCGA-SKCM dataset, the pretrained model is available at [model]().
+To reproduce the results on TCGA-SKCM dataset, the pretrained model is available at [model]() (for anonymization, the link will be provided after paper review).

 ## Issues
 - Please report all issues on the public forum.